 Press release writing: eliminate “blank page syndrome”

 Staring at a blank page isn’t the most productive use of your time.
 While a press release comes with a structured outline and is mostly a fact-based writing exercise, it can still be tricky to pull off.
-Jasper’s Press Release Title and Intro Template makes it easy to get words down on a page.
+AI writing assistants like Jasper, which has a Press Release Title and Intro Template, make it easier to get words down on a page.

 They take key information about your event, product launch, new hire, or piece of content and weave it into an engaging narrative that journalists will love.